YuqiTianCIVM/NeuronCounting/README.md

 # NeuronCounting
 The code serves as a supplemental to our paper submitted to Frontiers Neurosceince.
-Please cite our bioxiv version for now if you use our method.
+Please cite our bioxiv version for now if you find our method helpful.

 The main code consists of several modules: